PeterWone/Antipodean/spike/treadmill-7-metamorphosis.md

 *Final scene: Autumn in the library, pipe smoke curling around the slowly spinning globes.*

 **AUTUMN (as NARRATOR):** The old ways got us this far, but now they weigh us down.
 They bootstrapped technology, accumulated knowledge, connected distant peoples.
-But like scaffolding around a completed building, they've outlived their usefulness and now impede what they once enabled.
-If you'll forgive a stretched metaphor, we have the treasure but if we don't cut the dive belt off we're going to drown.
+But entropy turns every solution into tomorrow's problem - the very mechanisms that once enabled growth now constrain it.
+Like a ship that's accumulated so much barnacle-weight it can no longer make headway, we must scrape clean before we can sail forward.

 *She taps her pipe against the crystal ashtray.*